JohnGrime/ReverseProxyNGINX/README.md

 	}
 	}

-**Note**: By default, Docker Compose associates names to containers based on the current directory name. **For the following example, we'll specify this explicitly using the `-p` option**.
+**Note**: By default, `docker-compose` associates names to containers based on the current directory name. **For the following example, we'll specify this explicitly using the `-p` option**.

 To (re)build the required containers:

-	docker-compose -p test build
+	ReverseProxyNGINX $ docker-compose -p test build
+	ReverseProxyNGINX $

 This should generate the Docker images `test_node` and `test_nginx` (along with the `alpine` image both are based on):